 For a fantastic wine cellar and classic provençal food with a modern twist: 29 Place aux Huiles, 29 place aux Huiles, 13001 Marseille.
 Tel: (+33) 4 91 33 26 44.

 For the only Michelin three-star restaurant in Marseille: Le petit Nice, Anse de Maldormé, Corniche JF Kennedy, 13007 Marseille.
 Tel: (+33) 4 91 59 25 92.

 For classic brasserie fare by the Marseille-born superchef Michel Portos: Le Malthazar, 19 rue Fortia, 13006 Marseille.
 Tel: (+33) 4 91 33 42 46.

 For matchlessly fresh fish in a spectacular, remote setting: La Baie des Singes, Cap Croisette, Les Goudes, Marseilles 13008.
 Tel: (+33) 4 91 73 68 87.

 And the top eateries on our wish list...

 So many restaurants, so little time!
-The Insider is doing her very best to munch her way tirelessly on your behalf through Marseille's restaurant scene, but there are always more addresses to try.
+We're doing our very best to munch our way tirelessly on your behalf through Marseille's restaurant scene, but there are always more addresses to try.

 Here are some much talked-about spots we haven't got round to yet but still wanted to let you know about.
 We'll keep you posted just as soon as we've had the chance to test them.